- Drugs that affect body systems

 He completed successful post-doctoral studies in the Clinical Pharmacology Unit, University of Cambridge, UK (1994-1998) working with Dr Anthony Davenport, and then in the Dept. of Anatomy and Structural Biology, University of Otago, NZ working with A/Prof. Ian McLennan (1998-2000).

-He returned to Australia in 2000 to take a Research Fellow position in the Dept. of Medicine, University of Queensland, studying the cardiostimulatory effects of urotensin-II in human heart with A/Prof. Peter Molenaar.
+He returned to Australia in 2000 as a Research Fellow in the Dept. of Medicine, University of Queensland, investigating the cardiostimulatory effects of urotensin-II in human heart with A/Prof. Peter Molenaar.

 Dr Russell is currently a Senior Lecturer in Biochemical Pharmacology at the University of the Sunshine Coast (2005-present).